Whistleblower lawyer acknowledges client had 'contact' with presidential candidates

 Mark Zaid and Andrew Bakaj, the attorneys representing the whistleblower at the center of Democrats' impeachment inquiry, acknowledged in a statement on Wednesday that their client "has come into contact with presidential candidates from both parties" -- but insisted that the contact involved the politicians' roles as "elected officials – not as candidates."

-The lawyers' abrupt disclosure came as The Washington Examiner reported that Intelligence Community Inspector General Michael Atkinson told lawmakers the whistleblower worked “or had some type of professional relationship” with one of the Democratic presidential candidates, citing three sources familiar with Atkinson’s interview with lawmakers on Friday.
+The lawyers' abrupt disclosure came shortly after The Washington Examiner reported that Intelligence Community Inspector General Michael Atkinson told lawmakers the whistleblower worked “or had some type of professional relationship” with one of the Democratic presidential candidates, citing three sources familiar with Atkinson’s interview with lawmakers on Friday.

-Zaid and Bakaj did not respond to questions from Fox News on Wednesday, even Zaid's own open animus towards the White House over the past two and a half years called into question the extent of his own bias.
+Zaid and Bakaj did not respond to questions from Fox News on Wednesday, even as Zaid's open animus towards the White House over the past two and a half years called into question the extent of his own bias.

 The attorneys did assert in their statement that the whistleblower "has never worked for or advised a political candidate, campaign, or party" -- leaving open the possibility that the whistleblower did advise a current 2020 Democratic presidential candidate prior to their run for office.